MunibaP/Secure_Password_Generator/README.md

 The technologies I used in this challenge includes:
 1. HTML: template working HTML file was given that structure the basic layout of the password generator application.
 2. CSS: template working CSS file was given which included the styling of the password generator application.
-3. Js: JavaScript ro interact with websites and browsers, and to connect servers to websites as well as web applications.
+3. Js: JavaScript interact with websites and browsers, and to connect servers to websites as well as web applications.
 4. Github: Github was used to create a repository which includes the links to the projects, assets folder, and the README file.
-5. Giblab: Giblab was used to clone the project to our laptop.
+5. Gitlab: Gitlab was used to clone the project to our laptop.

 ## Installation